Povstalec/StargateJourney/computercraft/stargate_interface.md

 </h3>

 **Returns**
-1. `boolean` - `true` if the Stargate is currently connected and the connection is outgoing (this stargate dialed the connection), `false` otherwise (the Stargate is not connected or the connection is incoming).
+1. `boolean`: `true` if the Stargate is currently connected and the connection is outgoing (this stargate dialed the connection), `false` otherwise (the Stargate is not connected or the connection is incoming).

 ___